clach04/pebble_watchface_framework/README.md

 https://www.stef.be/dpaint/ is a good web/cloud-based bitmap editor.
 Upload images to `resources` directory and update `package.json`.
 See linked examples/samples for images.

-Alternatively, use a local SDK.
+Also, you can use a local SDK.

 ------------------

+## Edit Hints

 In an ideal situation, `watchface.c` and `watchface.h` should not need editing *ever*.
 There may be cases where `main.c` needs editing.
 Most of the time `watch_config.h` is the only file that will need editing. `watch_config.h` options: